donmarchiori/donmarchiori/README.md

-# Hello, World!! 👋
+# Hello, World!

-I'm Yuri Marchiori, a passionate newcomer to the fascinating world of programming. 🚀 Currently navigating my way through lines of code and embracing the thrill of problem-solving, I'm on a journey to discover the magic behind software development.
+I'm Yuri Marchiori, a passionate newcomer to the fascinating world of programming.
+Currently navigating my way through lines of code and embracing the thrill of problem-solving, I'm on a journey to discover the magic behind software development.

 ## About Me